 - PPF providers must provide APRA with ﬁnancial data on a periodic basis.

-As set out in section 2, under certain circumstances, a company may also be required to apply for authorisation as a non-operating holding company (NOHC) of a group of companies that includes one or more ADIs.
+As set out in section 2, under certain circumstances, a company may also be required to apply for authorisation as a NOHC of a group of companies that includes one or more ADIs.
 NOHCs do not carry on a business other than the business of ownership or control of other bodies corporate.